(Disclosure: Some of the links below may be affiliate links)

 We have bought several appliances, toys, and decorations on Facebook Marketplace.
 You can save a lot of money by using this service.
 But you may also spend a lot of time on it.

 Another good place to find second-hand items is on Facebook Groups.
-Over the last few years, a ton of Facebook groups have been created to sell second-hand items.
+Over the last few years, many Facebook groups have been created to sell second-hand items.

 Since I am not a Facebook user, I only discovered these groups a few years ago.
 But many people are using them to sell and sometimes give away second-hand items.
 Yes, you can even find many items for free.